Find the BSOD codes in Windows 10 and fix the problem

 3. Update Windows 10

-Press it Windows + I to open the Settings panel.
-Now, head to Update and security and then check Windows Update for any pending updates.
-If there is an update, save any important files and then tap to install the update.
-Your system may reboot during the process.
+Press the Windows key + I to open the Settings panel.
+Now go to Update and Security, and then check Windows Update for any pending updates.
+If there is an update, save any important files, then tap to install the update.
+Your system may restart during the process.

 Briefly